A comparison of the Georgescu and Vasy spaces associated to the N-body problems and applications: The iterated and the graph blow-ups

 The closure of this set is $\SS^{n-1}_{k} \times \SS^{n'+1}_{k'+1}$, and hence we obtain a diffeomorphism $\Phi_1 := \kappa^{-1} \circ \Phi : [\SS_{k, k'}^{n, n'} : \{0\} \times \SS^{n'}_{k'}] \ \stackrel{\sim}{\longrightarrow}\ \SS^{n-1}_{k} \times \SS^{n'+1}_{k'+1}$.
 That $\Upsilon \circ \Psi$ is the inclusion follows from the defining formulas.
 The relation $\beta_{\SS_{k, k'}^{n, n'},\, \{0\} \times \SS^{n'}_{k'}} = \Upsilon \circ \widetilde \Psi$ follows from the fact that they are both continuous and they coincide on the dense, open subset $\SS_{k, k'}^{n, n'} \smallsetminus ( \{0\} \times \SS^{n'}_{k'})$.
 This shows that $\Phi_1 = \Psi$ on $\SS_{k, k'}^{n, n'} \smallsetminus (\{0\} \times \SS^{n'}_{k'})$ and hence $\tilde \Psi := \Phi_1$ is the desired extension. \end{proof}

-We now treat the basic case when the blow-up is defined, namely the simplest case when we blow up by two \psubmanifolds{} $P$ and $Q$ with $Q\subset P$.
-The case when of two disjoint \psubmanifolds{} was already treated in Lemma~\ref{lemma.cancellation2}, so now we treat the remaining case, that is, that one submanifold is contained in the other.
+We now treat another basic case when the blow-up with respect to a clean semilattice consisting of three manifolds is defined, namely the simplest case when we blow up with respect to $\emptyset$ and two closed \psbmanifolds{} $P$ and $Q$ with $\emptyset \neq Q\subset P$.
+This gives the ``second factorization lemma.''
+(The other basic case is that two disjoint \psbmanifolds, which was already treated in Lemma~\ref{lemma.factorization1}.)
+Again, the existence of the map $\zeta_{M, Q, P}$ was proved in \cite{Kottke-Lin}, but for a slightly different version of the iterated blow-up.

-\begin{lemma} Let us assume that $Q$ is a \psubmanifold{} of $P$ and that $P$ is a \psubmanifold{} of $M$.
-Then there exists a unique, smooth, natural map
+\begin{lemma}[The second factorization lemma] Let us assume that $Q$ is a closed \psbmanifold{} of $P$ and that $P$ is a closed \psbmanifold{} of~$M$ (and hence $Q$ is also a \psbmanifold{} of~$M$).
+Then $[P:Q]$ is canonically diffeomorphic to a \psbmanifold{} of $[M: Q]$ and there exists a unique, smooth, natural map

 that restricts to the identity on $M \smallsetminus P$.
 Moreover, the product map

 is proper in each component.
 The image of $\maB_{M, Q, P}$ is a weak submanifold in the sense of Definition~\ref{def.weak-submanifold}, and $\maB_{M, Q, P}$ is a diffeomorphism onto its image. \end{lemma}